-On 31 August 2009, the Austrian cabinet ministers agreed to set up an interdepartmental working group to devise a strategy for research, technology and innovation (RTI strategy).
+On 31 August 2009, the Austrian Council of Ministers agreed to set up an inter-departmental working group to elaborate a Strategy for research, technology and innovation (RTI Strategy).
 The aim was to define strategic goals and measures for Austrian RTI policy for the period up to 2020.
-The RTI strategy, with the title Becoming an Innovation Leader, was adopted in March 2011.
-In its title, the document reflects the priority goal to be reached by 2020.2 The government has commissioned the Austrian Council for Research and Technology Development with the task of measuring the progress of the implementation of the strategy and monitoring Austria's performance in RTI compared to that of the leading countries in Europe and the world.
-Since then, the council has been drawing up a yearly Report on Austria's Scientific and Technological Capability,3 to present the main findings of its monitoring activities.
+The RTI Strategy with the title Becoming an Innovation Leader was adopted in March 2011.
+In its title, the document reflects the priority goal to be reached by 2020.
+The government has commissioned the Austrian Council for Research and Technology Development with the task of measuring the progress of the implementation of the strategy and monitoring Austria's performance in RTI compared to that of the leading countries in Europe and the world.
+Since then, the Council has been drawing up a yearly Report on Austria's scientific and technological capability to present the main findings of its monitoring activities.
 The first report was presented in June 2012.

-The reports apply a framework to measure innovation performance that relies upon a thorough analysis of the RTI system, strategic goals set by the government and standardised indicators to operationalise target achievement.
-Thus, in a first step, a detailed country-specific analysis of strengths and weaknesses of Austria's innovation performance was conducted, which was intended as groundwork for the subsequent definition of strategic goals compiled in a comprehensive RTI strategy.
-This multiyear process of discussions and analyses consisted of three pillars:
+The reports apply a framework to measure innovation performance that relies upon a thorough analysis of the RTI system, strategic goals set by the government, and standardised indicators to operationalise monitoring of target achievement.
+In a first step, a detailed countryspecific analysis of strengths and weaknesses of Austria's innovation performance was conducted, which was intended as groundwork for the subsequent definition of strategic goals compiled in a comprehensive RTI Strategy.
+This multi-year process of discussions and analyses consisted of three pillar stones:

-- 1. The Austrian Research Dialogue4 (2007-2008) (Ministry of Science and Research 2008) was designed to be a broad, nationwide process of discourse and consultations with Austrian stakeholders for the purpose of further developing the innovation system and our knowledge-based society. - The evaluation of Austrian research funding5 (Ministry of Transport, Technology and Innovation 2009) provided a profound assessment of the entire system, along with recommendations for improvement by experts. - 3.
-The Council for Research and Technology Development (2009) discussed evidence-based strategic proposals and recommendations for further development of the Austrian research and innovation system.6
+- The "Austrian Research Dialogue" (2007-2008) was designed to be a broad, nationwide process of discourse and consultations with Austrian stakeholders for the purpose of further developing the innovation system and a knowledge-based society. - The evaluation of Austria's research funding ("System Evaluation" 2008-2009) provided a profound assessment of the entire competitive R&D funding system, along with recommendations for improvement by experts.

+The Council for Research and Technology Development elaborated evidence-based strategic proposals and recommendations for further development of the Austrian research and innovation system ("Strategy 2020" 2009).